Parsing

 We're going to add a Parser Function that will look into the _raw field and parse its contents in Key=Value format.
 Our log is pretty gritty, with random commas and formatting weirdness, but the Key=Value pairs are well-structured.

-2. Search for Parser, then click it.
+Parser, then click it. - In the new

-5. Click Save.
+Save.

 We should see Preview instantly light up with a lot more fields.
 You should also see events streaming in the shell change their shape as well.
 Note, above we left the Function's Operation Mode set to Extract, and its Source Field set to _raw.
 Parser is configured to Extract the Key=Value data from the _raw field and place it in fields in the event.